taica00/SC1015/README.md

 # Determine if a job posting is fraudulent.
-We want to perform data analysis on the dataset to identify interesting insights from this dataset.
+We want to perform data analysis on the dataset to identify interesting insights from this dataset.<br />
-Create a classification model that uses text data features and meta-features to predict whether a job posting is fraudulant in nature. dataset link: https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction?select=fake_job_postings.csv
+Create a classification model that uses text data features and meta-features to predict whether a job posting is fraudulant in nature.<br />
+dataset link: https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction?select=fake_job_postings.csv

 # Dataset Headers